Kenya Finance Bill protests: Casualties and abductions

 The number of casualties is unconfirmed, although the current estimate exceeds 10.
 The ambiguity arises from abductions, extrajudicial killings, and the tampering and withholding of evidence and information by the Kenya Police.
 However, injuries have been experienced by both protesters and police officers with the former suffering injuries resulting from police's extreme rules of engagement towards protesters.
-Despite being mostly peaceful initially, the protests resulted in at least two protesters killed on 20 June, and around 200 injuries.
+Despite being mostly peaceful initially, the protests resulted in at least two protesters killed by the police on 20 June, and around 200 injuries.
 Journalists and observers were among those injured.
 One police officer lost both forearms when a tear gas canister ignited after he delayed releasing it.

 There have been numerous reports details detailing arbitrary arrests unsanctioned by courts and abductions of key persons of interest by the various agencies of the Kenya National Police.
 These include the abduction of veteran journalist, Macharia Gaitho at the Karen police station.

 Human Rights Watch accused Kenyan security services of abducting, torturing and killing citizens believed to be leaders of antigovernment protests.
 Kenya's independent policing review body, the Independent Policing Oversight Authority (IPOA), launched a probe into the fatal police shooting of protesters with live ammunitions during the 20 June protests.
 On 25 June, protestors stormed the Parliament in Nairobi after the law was approved.
 Nineteen people were shot dead by police.
 Three other people were also killed in other cities.